You don’t have to travel to London to have afternoon tea, you can throw your very own adult tea party right at home!

 As mentioned above, Afternoon Tea and High Tea have different menus.
 For this tea party, I focused on Afternoon Tea menu items.

-Traditionally, this menu consists of three courses, usually served on a tiered tray:
+Traditionally, an afternoon tea menu consists of three courses, usually served on a tiered tray:

 - First course: finger sandwiches